 I am writing to express my objection to the proposed rule changes to CrR/CrRLJ 8.3(b).
-I agree with the reasons put forth by others who are voicing their objections to these proposed changes.
-As many commenters have already addressed the practical considerations the proposed rule, I would like to address the authorities from other jurisdictions that the proponents cite in support of the proposed rule.
+I agree with the reasons put forth by others voicing objections to these proposed changes.
+As many commenters have already addressed the practical considerations, I would like to address the authorities from other jurisdictions that the proponents cite for support.

-The proponents of the rule change cite criminal rules from Idaho, Ohio, and Iowa to argue that other jurisdictions already "allow for broader discretion than Washington for courts to dismiss charges."
-However, a quick examination of the rules in these states and the case law from these states reveals that courts in these jurisdictions are not actually imbued with the dismissal powers that the proponents claim.
+The proponents of the rule change cite criminal rules and authorities from Idaho, Ohio, Iowa, and New York to argue that other jurisdictions already "allow for broader discretion than Washington for courts to dismiss charges."
+However, an examination of these rules and relevant case law reveals that courts in these jurisdictions are not actually imbued with the dismissal powers that the proponents claim.

-The proponents' reliance on criminal rules from Idaho, Ohio, and Iowa is misplaced, and their representations are not an accurate reflection of the law or practices within those states.
-In all three states, the procedural criminal rules largely do not grant courts the authority to dismiss cases with prejudice, based solely upon a finding of government mismanagement or misconduct, and their case law makes it clear that if a trial court does dismiss a case with prejudice, then the trial court must engage in an analysis of whether the defendant has suffered a violation of a constitutional right.
+The proponents' reliance on criminal rules from these jurisdictions is misplaced, and their representations are an inaccurate reflection of the law or practices within those states.
+In three of these states, the procedural criminal rules largely do not grant courts the authority to dismiss cases with prejudice, based solely upon a finding of government mismanagement or misconduct.
+Further, their case law makes it clear that if a trial court does dismiss a case with prejudice, then the trial court must engage in an analysis of whether the defendant has suffered a violation of a constitutional right.